 top of page

-In 2024, he completed a Master’s in Photojournalism and Documentary Photography (MAPJD) at the London College of Communication.
+Matare recently completed an MA in Photojournalism and Documentary Photography at the London College of Communication.
+His work continues to explore identity.
+Engaging with questions of representation, memory, and belonging.

 bottom of page